Theryston/gender-name/README.md

 ## API Latency

-The average latency of each prediction is 1 second, but as the models are running in Replicate, sometimes Replicate can leave the model cold, this causes some requests to last a little longer, or even have a timeout in the request, this duration is the time required for Replicate to load the models again.
+The average latency of each prediction is 400ms, but as the models are running in Replicate, sometimes Replicate can leave the model cold, this causes some requests to last a little longer, or even have a timeout in the request, this duration is the time required for Replicate to load the models again.
 So remember to prepare your API to try again if there is a timeout, even though this is not very frequent for models like gnbr.

 ## Multilingual and Multicultural Support